-I am a teacher and writer.
-I teach medieval literature at the University of Bonn, and write about literature, food, immigration, and dance.
+I received my BA from the University of Toronto and my PhD from Yale.
+I now teach Old and Middle English at the University of Bonn, and write about literature, food, immigration, and dance.

 (Photo credit: Jesús Rodríguez Velasco)